Create a Reading Habit: How to Read More and Love It

 It wasn’t until I had kids and started thinking more consciously about how I wanted to spend my time and use my brain that I realized I needed to make space in my life for reading.
 Not only is reading the ultimate self-care activity, it’s easy to squeeze in for a few minutes at a time, it’s instantly relaxing, and the barrier to entry is low–especially with books just a few clicks away.

-How to Read More Books and Enjoy Reading
+How to Enjoy Reading and Read More Books

 Make the Time to Read